srryx/Discord-Vanity-Sniper/README.md

 # Discord-Vanity-Sniper
-a free discord vanity URL sniper
+- a free discord vanity URL sniper
+- 7/31/24 I WILL FULLY FIX THE ERRORS/BUGS IN THE CODE AT 20 STARS
 ## Information
 - Script should only be used for educational purposes
 - Free to use for anybody